When Should You Stop For a School Bus?

 The short answer: Whenever it's stopped.
 But learn your state laws on the details

 Kids often start a new school year by reviewing what they learned in previous years.
-Along those lines, it wouldn’t hurt if motorists boned up on school bus safety.
-According to the National Association of State Directors of Pupil Information Services, cars and other vehicles drive — sometimes fly — past stopped school buses more than 70,000 times a day.
+Along those lines, it wouldn’t hurt if motorists took a refresher course on school bus safety.
+According to the National Association of State Directors of Pupil Information Services, cars and other vehicles drive – sometimes very quickly – past stopped school buses more than 70,000 times a day.

-You can see just how potentially tragic passing a school bus could be in this video from April 2015, when a speeding SUV missed plowing into three small kids by mere inches as they walked toward a waiting school bus.
+You can see just how potentially tragic passing a school bus could be in this video from April 2015, when a speeding SUV missed plowing into three small kids by mere inches as the children walked toward a waiting school bus.

 If you’re often behind the wheel at the same time school buses are making the rounds – typically between 7 a.m. and 8 a.m. and 3 p.m and 4 p.m. – it’s vital to know how to share the road safely.